TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

     1. Make sure to authenticate with the App Engine SDK and configure Docker.
 This is needed to install Cloud Tasks Emulator.
         1.  `gcloud auth login`
         1.  `gcloud auth configure-docker`
+            1. If you get authentication errors here, run `setenv PATH = $PATH;/path/to/gcloud/bin`
     1. Run `docker-compose -f dev-services.yml up -d`.
 This should spin up:
         1. MySQL v5.6
         1. Redis